Joystream/joystream/cli/README.md

 OPTIONS
-  -c, --channelId=channelId  (required) ID of the Channel -f, --force                Force-remove all associated channel data objects -r, --rationale            Reason of deleting the channel by moderator --useMemberId=useMemberId  Try using the specified member id as context whenever possible --useWorkerId=useWorkerId  Try using the specified worker id as context whenever possible
+  -c, --channelId=channelId  (required) ID of the Channel -f, --force                Force-remove all associated channel data objects -r, --rationale=rationale  (required) Reason of deleting the channel by moderator --useMemberId=useMemberId  Try using the specified member id as context whenever possible --useWorkerId=useWorkerId  Try using the specified worker id as context whenever possible
 ```